-The Western Trillium is a protected flower in BC.
-It is illegal to dig up Trillium’s or pick the flowers in the wild due to the protection act.
+Up until the liberal party of BC repealed the act protecting plants, the Western Trillium was a protected flower in BC.
+It was illegal to dig up Trillium’s or pick the flowers in the wild due to the protection act.
 It can be found growing on the south and central Vancouver Island, and on the south coast of BC.

-Even before the law against picking trilliums was put in place folk beliefs were that if one picked the flower it would take seven years for it to grow back.
-The reasons for the importance of the protection of the trillium is that once it has been picked the flower’s growth stunted for years.
+Even before the law against picking trilliums was put in place and later repealed, folk beliefs were that if one picked the flower it would take seven years for it to grow back.
+The reasons for the importance of the protection of the trillium had is that once it has been picked the flower’s growth is stunted for years.
 The trillium, in reality, takes up to fifteen years to flower and once it has been picked it dies and the entire process has to begin again.
-Please leave them growing.
+So please leave them growing.

 The trillium is of the lily family and grows as perennial herbs from an underground rhizome.
 The stem appears above ground from February to April and rises 20 to 45cm high.
 The leaves of the flower are large and round and provide a green backdrop for the one lone three-leaved flower.